 |Shares used in per share calculations:|

-The following tables present certain comparative information by segment for the three and twelve months ended December 31, 2016 and 2015 (unaudited and in thousands):
+The following table presents certain comparative information by segment for the three months ended March 31, 2018 and 2017 (unaudited and in thousands):

 Three Months Ended

 BALANCE SHEET INFORMATION